 Spill kits containing absorbent pads and socks are located at the ARFFD.
 The FBO Landmark as well as LAC Operations Department have spill kits located inside their trucks.
-Spill kits are also stored at both fuel farms.
+Spill kits are also stored at both most of the fuel farms.